defenseunicorns/uds-infra/README.md

 I want the ability to deploy the infrastructure for that environment in a repeatable, auditable, and compliant manner,
 so that I can spend more time doing what really matters, which is delivering mission value to my users.

 The first prepackaged environment that Edafos will target is one that must meet [United States of America Department of Defense Impact Level 5 (IL5) requirements](https://cic.gsa.gov/basics/cloud-security) plus the [I.T.
-Control Requirements for Unclassified Naval Unclear Propulsion Information (U-NNPI)](https://irp.fas.org/doddir/navy/opnavinst/n9210_3.pdf) in Amazon Web Services (AWS).
+Control Requirements for Unclassified Naval Nuclear Propulsion Information (U-NNPI)](https://irp.fas.org/doddir/navy/opnavinst/n9210_3.pdf) in Amazon Web Services (AWS).
 Prepackaged environments that meet other compliance standards and in other Cloud Service Providers and On-Premise, will be added as the project matures.

 ## Reusable IaC Modules